Divisions of the world in Islam: Dar al-harb

 The purpose behind differentiating between dar al-Islam and dar al-harb was to identify the land as either one of safety for the Muslims or of fear.
 So, if Muslims are generally safe in a land and not in fear, then it cannot be classified as dar al-harb.

+During European colonization, the status of colonized territories such as British India was debated, with some saying that it was dar al-harb.
+However, there was no suggestion that Muslims were therefore required to wage jihad against the colonizers.

 Under the classical doctrine, it was the duty of Muslim rulers to bring dar al-harb under Islamic sovereignty.
 A state of war was presumed between dar al-harb and dar al-Islam, but this did not necessarily imply that hostilities must occur.
-It was up to the ruler to decide when, where and against whom wage war.
+It was up to the ruler to decide when, where and against whom to wage war.
 So in practice there was often peace between dar al-Islam and dar al-harb; formal armistices could last up to 10 years, while informal peace could last much longer than 10 years.

+Since dar al-Islam was considered to be in a state of constant warfare with dar-al-harb unless there was a formal peace treaty, and non-Muslim prisoners of war were viewed as a legitimate target of enslavement according to the rules of slavery in Islam, the dar al-harb was historically used as a slave supply source for the slave trade during the era of slavery in the Muslim world.

 During periods of a formal peace treaty with a territory in dar al-harb, it was immune from attack by Muslims, and its inhabitants (called harbi) could enter Muslim lands unmolested.
 In the absence of a peace treaty, a harbi could also enter Muslim lands safely if that 'harbi first obtained an aman (assurance of protection).
 It was through such aman that trade and cultural exchange was conducted between dar al-harb and dar al-Islam.
 Any adult Muslim resident of dar al-Islam (male or female, free or slave) could grant such aman to a harbi.
 Al-Shaybani ruled that even non-Muslim residents (dhimmis) could grant aman, while others sources say non-Muslim residents could not grant aman.